DigitalVortexLLC/racker/docs/README.md

-# RackSum Documentation
+# Racker Documentation

-This directory contains the MkDocs documentation for RackSum.
+This directory contains the MkDocs documentation for Racker.

 ## Building the Documentation